Distributions of Integral Points and Dedekind Zeta Values: Introduction

 \subsection{Acknowledgements}

 \addtocontents{toc}{ }

 We thank Professor Fei Xu for bringing this question to our attention and for his encouragement during the preparation of the paper.
-L. Cai is supported by the National Key R\&D Program of China, No. 2023YFA1009702 and National Natural Science Foundation of China, No. 12371012.
+We thank Professor Runlin Zhang for contributing the proof of Proposition \ref{prop: c_T} in the appendix.
+L. Cai is supported by the National Key R\&D Program of China No. 2023YFA1009702 and National Natural Science Foundation of China, No. 12371012.
 T. Deng is supported by National Natural Science Foundation of China, No. 12401013 and Beijing Natural Science Foundation, No. 1244042.